-The Court has a very wide discretion when it comes to awarding costs.
-When determining costs the Court will take into account the conduct of the parties including whether the parties have complied with the Protocol.
+When determining costs the court will take into account the conduct of the parties including whether they have complied with the Protocol.

-When considering whether a party has complied with the Protocol the Court will be concerned about whether the parties have complied in substance and is unlikely to be concerned with minor or technical shortcomings.
-The Court will also consider the proportionality of the steps taken compared to the size and importance of the matter, will take account of the urgency of the matter and will look at the effect of non-compliance on the other party.
+When considering whether a party has complied with the Protocol the court will be concerned about whether the parties have complied in substance and is unlikely to be concerned with minor or technical shortcomings.
+The court will also consider the proportionality of the steps taken compared to the size and importance of the matter, f the urgency of the matter and the effect of non-compliance on the other party.

 A single minor breach by one party will not exempt the other party from following the Protocol.